AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/insights-dashboard-feature-overview.md

 ---
 # Insights Dashboard Feature Overview {#insights-dashboard-feature-overview}

-Learn more about the features available in your Sales Insights dashboard.
+Learn more about the features available in your [!DNL Sales Insights] dashboard.

 >[!PREREQUISITES]
 >